BraedenLyman/ParentPal/README.md

 1. In the first text input, enter a new password (min 8 chars, 1 uppercase, 1 number, 1 special char)
 2. In the second text input, confirm the new password
 3. Click **"Accept Changes"** button to save the new password
-4. If the password is succfull a success message will appear below the text inputs, otherwise an error message will appear
+4. If the password is successful a success message will appear below the text inputs, otherwise an error message will appear

 #### Shared Accounts